Rocky Mountain Front Conservation Region

 From the tops of the alpine peaks down to the foothills that roll into populated valleys, the Rocky Mountains support some of the most diverse ecology on the planet, including plant, animal and human communities.

 The Nature Conservancy of Canada (NCC) has a long history in the Canadian Rockies.
-We are the largest and most successful land trust organization working in this region, having directly conserved 273,000 acres (110,500 hectares) in Alberta and British Columbia and facilitated the conservation of 523,000 acres (211,650 hectares) by working with partner organizations and various levels of government.
+We are the largest and most successful land trust organization working in this region.
+NCC has directly conserved 273,000 acres (110,500 hectares) in Alberta and British Columbia.
+We have also assisted with the conservation of 523,000 acres (211,650 hectares), working with partner organizations and various levels of government.

-The foothills region to the west of Calgary comprises the Bow Natural Area, an area where the land transitions between parkland and the Rocky Mountains.
-Here, varied land use activities coexist with conservation, and grizzly bears and other iconic species continue to roam the eastern slopes of the mountains.
+The foothills region to the west of Calgary comprises the Bow Natural Area, where the land transitions between parkland and the Rocky Mountains.
+Here, varied land use activities coexist with conservation.
+Grizzly bears and other iconic species continue to roam the eastern slopes of the mountains.

-The southwestern corner of Alberta, where the province butts up against British Columbia and Montana, is a globally significant natural area that includes the Crown of the Continent Ecosystem, Waterton Biosphere Reserve, Waterton–Glacier International Peace Park and Waterton Lakes National Park.
+The southwestern corner of Alberta, where the province butts up against British Columbia and Montana, is a globally significant natural area.
+It includes the Crown of the Continent Ecosystem, Waterton Biosphere Reserve, Waterton–Glacier International Peace Park and Waterton Lakes National Park.